Get Rid of Flesh Flies

-Flesh flies don't often enter houses of food handling establishments
+Flesh flies don't often enter houses of food handling establishments in large numbers.

 The female flesh fly lays her eggs on meat scraps or on dog excrement.
 They may be frequent in dog runs.

 Flesh flies primarily breed in animal carcasses.

 Flesh flies as well as blow flies and bottle flies are of the first insects at a dead animal carcass.

 Forensic entomologists use the larvae of flesh flies collected at the site where a murder victim is found to help pinpoint the time of death.

 Flesh Fly Identification

 Flesh flies are medium to large sized flies and usually have three dark thoracic stripes and mottled abdomens.
 Many of the common species have a red tip on the abdomen.

 Though some species may be smaller than house flies, most flesh flies are about 1/3 to 1/2 inch long.

 Flesh Fly Biology